LucasFidon/BigData_Lab2/TF-IDF/README.md

-Project: Ranking of words from two texts (defoe-robinson-103 et callwild) with respect to thier TF-IDF value.
+Project: Ranking of words from two texts (defoe-robinson-103 et callwild) with respect to their TF-IDF value.
 author: Lucas Fidon (lucas.fidon@student.ecp.fr)

 Following the Hints of the homeword I proceeded in 3 steps + 1 extra step to sort the results wrt TF-IDF values